cse232msu/cse232msu.github.io/exam_policies.md

 ## Content

 All exams will be on D2L using lockdown browser, and will contain 40 forward-only multiple-choice questions (40 points), and 4 forward-only short-answer questions (20 points).
-Some sample MCQs from Spring 2024 are provided to you on their respective [lecture](../lectures/) pages.
+Some sample MCQs from Spring 2024 and 2025 are provided to you on their respective [lecture](../lectures/) pages.
 Short Q&As will mostly involve coding problems, where you may either be asked to solve a small coding problem, or generate outputs for a given code on certain inputs ([examples](../assets/files/CSE_232_SQ_Examples.pdf)).

 All exams are comprehensive, and include material from lectures, assignments, quizzes, and the textbook.
 Each exam will cover material up to and including the week prior.
 For instance, Exam 1 will cover Week 1 and Week 2.